clarity-lang/reference/README.md

 - `icebox` meaning that this idea won't be included in the next Clarity version but maybe in later ones
 - `wontfix` this idea will not be included in Clarity (and close the issue).

-The Blockchain team should be responsible for setting this tags.
+The Blockchain team should be responsible for setting these tags.